Fundamental Limits for Sensor-Based Control via the Gibbs Variational Principle: Introduction

 \item A \textbf{self-consistent refinement} (\Cref{thm:sc}) that exploits the coupling between achievable cost and sensor information.
 The resulting fixed-point equation has a unique solution that improves upon the open-loop estimate.

-\item \textbf{Conditions for certifiable computation} (\Cref{thm:convexity}) under which the free energy is strictly convex, guaranteeing that the numerical bound is a certified lower bound on the optimal cost. \end{enumerate} We validate the bound on a nonlinear Dubins car tracking problem (\Cref{sec:example}), where the self-consistent bound captures most of the optimal cost across sensor noise levels while the open-loop variant is near-vacuous at low noise.
+\item \textbf{Conditions for certifiable computation} (\Cref{thm:convexity}) under which the free energy is strictly convex, guaranteeing that the numerical bound is a certified lower bound on the optimal cost. \end{enumerate} We validate the bound on a scalar LQG problem where the optimal cost is known in closed form and on a nonlinear Dubins car tracking problem (\Cref{sec:example}), where the self-consistent bound remains informative across all noise levels while a bound using the uncontrolled state distribution is vacuous.